How Long Does It Take to Detox from Marijuana?

 Detox may take longer for chronic marijuana users.

-Certain factors can increase the amount of time that it takes for you to successfully and fully detox from marijuana.
+Certain factors can increase the amount of time it takes for you to fully detox from marijuana.
 Some of the factors that may cause detox to take longer include:

-• the individual health and whether there are underlying health conditions
+• Your health and any underlying health conditions

-• your physical stature (physically fit people detox more quickly than those out of shape)
+• Your physical stature (physically fit people detox more quickly than those who are out of shape)

 How Long Detox Takes

-Marijuana detox is generally complete within the first few weeks after an individual quits smoking pot but minor cravings and side effects may linger on for months.
-Most people who are physically uncomfortable during marijuana detox will begin to notice that their discomfort is dissipating within about 7 to 10 days if they remain abstinent and clean.
-For some, this process will take a bit longer and may require additional steps to help speed the detox up.
+Marijuana detox is generally complete within the first few weeks after an individual quits smoking pot, but minor cravings and side effects may linger for months.
+Most people who are physically uncomfortable during marijuana detox will begin to notice that their discomfort is dissipating within about 7 to 10 days if they remain abstinent.
+For some, this process will take a bit longer and may require additional steps to help speed up the detox period.

-Fortunately, you can speed the amount of time that it takes to fully detox from marijuana by avoiding it and all other harmful drugs or toxins such as alcohol.
-Drinking plenty of water and exercising can also help to reduce the fat cells that you have which store the marijuana and this can also help to further promote a more rapid detoxification.
+Fortunately, you can shorten the amount of time that it takes to fully detox from marijuana by avoiding all marijuana intake as well as all other harmful drugs or toxins such as alcohol.
+Drinking plenty of water and exercising can also help promote a more rapid detoxification process.
+No medications are approved to treat marijuana withdrawal, but supportive counseling can be an affective approach to help with symptoms.